Wither-Bane/eyeware/README.md

 ## I just want to generate a password in my Linux terminal now!

-First, run the following command to download `eyeware8k` (the word list for passphrase-generation on a computer) to directory `/tmp`:
+First, run the following command to download `eyeware8k` (the word list for passphrase-generation on a computer):

 ```
 bash -c "wget https://git.io/vSMeP -O /tmp/eyeware8k"